 My inspiration comes from the American Impressionist Henry Hensche (1901-1992) of the Cape School of Art, Provincetown, MA, and his students.

-My work has been exhibited at the Boothbay Region Art Foundation, Kefauver Gallery, The First Federal Savings & Loan in Boothbay Hbr, the Southport Library, and in the juried 2019 Art In ME show.
+My work has been shown at the Boothbay Region Art Foundation, Maine Art Gallery, Cape School of Art (CSA) Special Exhibits and CSA Open Studio Gallery, Kefauver Gallery, The First Federal Savings & Loan in Boothbay Hbr, the Southport Library, and in the juried 2019 and 2022 Art In ME shows.

 I live on a small farm in Boothbay with husband Alan, a dog, a cat, 2 horses, and 2 chickens, and practice fiber arts (weaving, spinning, dying), in my spare time.